Open shortest path first (OSPF) – Set 2

 - Virtual link: There may be some situation that arises when the link is broken due to some reason.
 At that time the network administrator creates a virtual link between the two communicating routers.
 These types of links are called virtual link.

 There are five different types of packets in the OSPF protocol and they are:

 - Link state request

 When there comes a situation of passing a packet, the question is to which network it should be passed and why?

-The decision is based on optimisation.
-One of the way is to assign a cost for passing through a network and this cost is termed as metric.
-However the metric assigned to each network depends on the type of protocol.
+The decision is based on optimization.
+One of the ways is to assign a cost for passing through a network and this cost is termed as a metric.
+However, the metric assigned to each network depends on the type of protocol.
 Protocol such as OSPF allows the administrator to assign a cost for passing through a network based on the type of service.
-It can be based on maximum delays, maximum throughput, speed and error free etc. There can be several routing tables based on different types of services.
+It can be based on maximum delays, maximum throughput, speed, and error-free, etc. There can be several routing tables based on different types of services.